Observe the following safety and security tips at Senator Place:

 - Together we can make Senator Place a comfortable place to live.

-Apartment inspections are conducted on a quarterly basis The fall inspections will take place between 9 a.m.-5 p.m. from Monday, November 8-Wednesday, November 10.
+Apartment inspections are conducted on a quarterly basis The fall inspections will take place between 9 a.m.-5 p.m. in November.
 Uptown Rentals will notify you the date they will be coming to your apartment when it gets closer to the inspection dates.

 Tenants are expected to maintain acceptable standards of cleanliness to prevent issues like pests and other concerns that impact the health and safety of current and future tenants.